Difference-in-differences with stochastic policy shifts of a continuous treatment: Causal estimands with stochastic policies

+In some settings, parallel trends unconditional on covariates may be justified.
+Under unconditional parallel trends (and not assuming conditional parallel trends), there may be interest in stochastic intervention effects that shift the marginal dose density function, i.e., one may consider the special case where the causal estimands and parallel trends assumptions introduced above are unconditional on covariates.
+For brevity, the formal results for the unconditional parallel trends assumptions are discussed in the Appendix.

 For identification, we consider a weaker version of positivity than is typically assumed in causal inference settings with deterministic interventions.
-Part (i) of Assumption \ref{assump:positivity-ident-u} states standard positivity for dichotomized treatment, i.e., that there is a positive probability of being treated (with any dose) and untreated.
-Part (ii) of Assumption \ref{assump:positivity-ident-u} states that for some dose $d$, positivity is only assumed for the distribution $Q$ if positivity is satisfied for that dose $d$ in the observed dose distribution, i.e., zero density regions in the observed dose distribution are allowed as long as $q(d)$ equals zero in the same regions.
-Assumption \ref{assump:positivity-ident-c} re-states Assumption \ref{assump:positivity-ident-u} conditional on covariates where $q(d|\boldx)$ is the conditional density function of the stochastic intervention and $\pi_D(d|\boldx)$ is the conditional density function of dose $D$, also known as the generalized propensity score.
+Part (i) of Assumption \ref{assump:positivity-ident-c} states standard positivity for dichotomized treatment where $\pi_{A>0}(\boldx) = \PP(A>0 | \boldX=\boldx)$ is the probability of being treated (with any dose), conditional on covariates.
+Let $\pi_D(d|\boldx)$ denote the density function of the observed dose $D$ conditional on $\boldX=\boldx$, also known as the generalized propensity score, and let $q(d|\boldX=\boldx)$ denote the conditional density function of the stochastic policy $Q$.
+Part (ii) of Assumption \ref{assump:positivity-ident-c} restricts choice of $Q$ to distributions that have zero density in regions of $\mathcal{D}$ where the distribution of the observed dose has zero density.